 If the task of finding a good or new freight forwarder is too difficult or time-consuming, then BlueX might be your answer.

-BlueX an open freight marketplace that compares freight rates and space across dozens of freight forwarders and carriers.
-Likewise, your existing freight forwarder can use the BlueX service to find competitive tier 1 rates and offer you a more streamlined service.
+The BlueX Freight Commerce Platform (FCP) compares freight rates and space across dozens of freight forwarders and carriers.
+Likewise, your existing freight forwarder can use the BlueX FCP to find competitive tier 1 rates and offer you a more streamlined service.